darmie/zyntax/book/15-building-dsls.md

   }
 ```

+The type mapping (Currency → f64, Date → i64) happens during compilation.
+Your DSL plugin can validate and transform types as needed.
 This allows DSL code like:

 ```text
 let price: Currency = 99.99